Faith on account of empirical evidence is knowledge but

 this does not mean that knowledge, or propositional knowledge,

-what empiricists have taught and which they have not been able
+This is what empiricists have taught and what they have not been able

 to prove conclusively.

-created by one personal being instead of having evolved from
+species would be created by one personal being instead of having evolved

-other existing, or from presently extinct, species.
-(It is here
+from other existing, or from presently extinct, species.

 coincide symbolically.)
 The apotheosis of this moldy belief from